javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

-As for the last module we define `AppModule`
+As for our last module we define `AppModule`.
+Where we install our project module.

 ~~~java
 import com.google.inject.AbstractModule;